-Self referral means a member's referral of patients to facilities, services or suppliers outside the member's practice, in which the member has a direct or indirect financial interest or gains any benefit.
+Self referral means a member's referral of a patients to facilities, services or suppliers outside the member's practice, in which the member has a direct or indirect financial interest or gains any benefit.
 A member may undertake self referral provided that:

-- the member has advised the patient that his/her choice of facilities, services or suppliers will not affect the quality of the health services provided by the member; - the member has disclosed his/her interest to the patient when making a referral; and - information about the referral will be disclosed to CCO upon request.
+- the member has advised the patient that his/her choice of facilities, services or suppliers will not affect the quality of the health services provided by the member; - the member has disclosed his/her interest to the patient when making a referral - the member has recorded the disclosure of the conflict of interest in the patient health record; and - information about the referral will be disclosed to CCO upon request.